MDBijman/raei-engine/README.md

   - You can chain commands, as a wrapper setters return references to themselves
   - Initialization can be found inside VulkanBaseContext.cpp/h
   - More specific triangle-related code can be found inside VulkanTriangle.cpp/h
+  - To compile and run this code, make sure that you have the api installed, and to correct the shader location strings inside VulkanTriangle.h to work on your system.
+The shaders used are also made by Sascha Willems.